ryan258/prompt_ui/README.md

 ## 📝 Development Notes

+- **Accessibility:** All interactive elements are keyboard accessible and use ARIA attributes.
+Expand/collapse supports keyboard and screen readers.
+- **Expandable Previews:** Cards can be expanded/collapsed independently.
+Collapsed cards show a multi-line preview (up to 3 lines).
 - **Profile-specific data:** Snippets are stored per Chrome profile.
 To sync between browsers, use the export/import feature.
 - **Testing:**
   ```sh